Back Home Next

 Beginner Instruction

-Beginner Instruction is offered at 10 a.m. and usually lasts between 15 and 20 minutes.
-Make sure you register first because you'll need your map.
+Beginner Instruction is offered at most meets and usually lasts between 20 and 30 minutes.
+Make sure you check in first because you'll need your map.

 Your instructor will review the meet procedures, Orienteering rules, explain map reading and describe the basic tools and how you'll go about completing your course.
 All of this information is available on our website by clicking on the links in this section.